ChaituKNag/learn.thebestdeveloper.me/src/content/trivia/2020-04-14__javascript__is-it-an-array-or-an-object.md

 ---
-title: Is it an Array or an Object
+title: JavaScript - Is it an Array or an Object
 topic: JavaScript
 ---
 ## JavaScript - Array vs Object type checking